From anomalous to classical diffusion in a non-linear heat equation: Abstract

-To close this section, let us comment that in this work we have restricted ourselves in the case when the parameter $\alpha$ verifies $1<\alpha <2$.
-However, our results are also valid for the case $2<\alpha$ with the minor technical modifications
+To close this section, let us make the following final comments.
+First note that in this work we have restricted ourselves in the case when the parameter $\alpha$ verifies $1<\alpha <2$, however, our results are also valid for the case $\alpha>2$ with minor technical modifications.

+The lower constraint $1+\varepsilon < \alpha$ (with $0<\varepsilon \ll 1$) given in Theorem \ref{Th-Unif-Conv} is essentially technical, due to estimates involving the expression $\frac{1}{1-1/\alpha}$ (see, for instance, the estimate in Proposition \ref{Prop-Non-Lin} below).
+Consequently, our result left open the convergence problem when $\alpha \to 1^{+}$ which is also interesting and could be a matter of further research.

+Finally, we think that our method explained above could be also adapted to study the convergence given in (\ref{Conv-Sol}) within the framework of other functional spaces, provided that we assume some natural hypothesis on the initial data.